-- a. complete all course requirements; or
+- 1. complete all course requirements; or

-- b. secure permission from Student Affairs to extend the incomplete; or
+- 2. secure permission from Student Affairs to extend the incomplete; or

-- c. withdraw from the course.
+- 3. withdraw from the course.

 Failure to do so may result in a "WF" (Withdrew/Failing) grade for the course.

 The incomplete course is deemed to be resolved when the instructor submits the final grade to the Registrar's Office.